isomerpages/moe-sst/_about-sst/FAQs.md

 Students who apply through DSA-Sec must qualify for Express course of study for entry into SST.

 Click [here](https://www.sst.edu.sg/admission/selection-criteria/) for more information on SST’s selection criteria.

+###### How is the selection process like?
+Click [here](https://www.sst.edu.sg/admission/secondary-1-admission/) for more information on SST’s selection process.

+###### Is there a fee for the DSA-Sec application?
+The application is free-of-charge.

+###### How can my child apply for admission to SST through DSA if he/she is currently not studying in any mainstream primary school in Singapore?
+Students who are not studying in MOE schools have to approach MOE Customer Service Centre (CSC) to get a unique registration number for Direct School Admission – Secondary applications.
+This is required for them to complete their applications to all DSA-Sec schools through the online DSA Portal.

+Please note the age requirement for Secondary 1 (S1) admission.
+Non-SC/SPR students must be between 12 and 14+ years old as at 1st January of the year of S1 admission.